 Starting medications such as beta blockers to lower blood pressure, diuretics (“water pills”) to lessen fluid buildup and lessen strain on the heart, and blood thinners to reduce the risk of clots, among many others.
 Various drugs can treat different symptoms and factors that contribute to heart failure.
 It’s important to understand the purpose of each medication and commit to taking them as prescribed.

-Having surgery to correct issues that might be contributing to the heart failure, such as implanting a cardiac defibrillator (pacemaker) or left-ventricular assist device (LAVD), undergoing or heart-valve replacement, angioplasty, or coronary artery bypass.
+Having surgery to correct issues that might be contributing to the heart failure, such as implanting a cardiac defibrillator (and/or a pacemaker) or left-ventricular assist device (LAVD), undergoing or heart-valve replacement, angioplasty, or coronary artery bypass.

 This is all to say that if you’re diagnosed with heart failure, you have options.
 How long you live with ultimately depends on many factors, including how sick you are when you get the diagnosis.
 According to the Heart Failure Society of America, about half of people with heart failure will live at least five years.
 But remember, each person is unique.
 People who are careful about taking their medicines, have good kidney function, healthy blood-sugar levels—and who live a healthy lifestyle—typically have a much better outcome.
 And that’s worth fighting for.